 Fiedler left the House in 1987 to run for the Senate.
 She finished fourth in a highly contentious primary and temporarily withdrew from politics to join the private sector as a political commentator and consultant.
 Earlier that year, Fiedler, who was divorced in 1977, married Paul Clarke, her campaign manager and chief adviser throughout her three terms in Congress.

-Since leaving Congress, she has advised New York real estate tycoon Donald Trump on business dealings with the Los Angeles School Board, fought off a vicious case of lymphoma, helped put George Bush in the White House and Pete Wilson in the California governor’s mansion, and used her expertise to get several Republican women into local and state office.
+After leaving Congress, she advised Donald Trump on business dealings with the Los Angeles School Board, fought off a vicious case of lymphoma, helped put George H.W.
+Bush in the White House and Pete Wilson in the California governor’s mansion, and used her expertise to get several Republican women into local and state office.
 In 1993, she was appointed by Los Angeles mayor Richard Riordan to the city’s embattled Community Redevelopment Agency and by the governor to the California Lottery Commission.

 But public life had lost its luster for her.
 Fiedler retired from both boards after a single term and turned her attention to her family, especially her grandchildren.

-Fiedler has received at least one hundred awards and honors for her years of public service.
-They include the Anita Perlman Award from the B’nai B’rith Youth Organization, Outstanding Legislator from the Los Angeles Jewish Federation Council, Legislator of the Year from the Veterans of Foreign Wars, the Bulldog Award from the National Taxpayers Union, and an honorary doctorate of law from the West Coast College of Law.
+Fiedler received at least one hundred awards and honors for her years of public service.
+They include the Anita Perlman Award from the B’nai B’rith Youth Organization, Outstanding Legislator from the Los Angeles Jewish Federation Council, Legislator of the Year from the Veterans of Foreign Wars, the Bulldog Award from the National Taxpayers Union, and an honorary Doctor of Law from the West Coast College of Law.